Yes, I have done it!

 A renowned mentalist Kreskin wrote a book entitled They Call it Hypnosis, in which he argues that there is no such thing as hypnosis.

 He offered $100,000 to anyone who can prove to him that hypnosis really exists.

 Does this mean that there is no such thing as hypnosis?

 It only proves that nobody can define hypnotic phenomena.
 Nobody can authoritatively say what they really are.

-We can use the mysterious mental phenomenon, which we call hypnosis - but we can never tell what that phenomenon really is.
+We can use the mysterious mental phenomenon, which we call hypnosis, but we can never tell what it really is.

 The natural consequence of such a state of affairs is that it can terribly undermine your sense of value of the hypnotherapy services which you provide for your clients.

 I used to suffer for years from my inability to perceive value in my hypnotic work and had tried to play tricks on my own mind in order to liberate myself from this affliction.